-The authorizing authority director shall approve a land use application n application for review if he or she finds the applicant has sustained the burden of proving that:
+The authorizing authority shall approve a land use application if the applicant has sustained the burden of proving that:

-- (1) The application complies with the applicable regulations of the Coos Bay comprehensive plan and development code; or that the application can comply with all applicable regulations by complying with adopted conditions of approval; or that necessary variances have been approved; or that adopted conditions of approval have been met prior to final plat approval. - (2) The development makes adequate provision for public services consistent with the level of service provided in adopted city policies, plans and regulations.

-(3) The development will not have a significant adverse effect on adjacent properties or public facilities.
+- (1) The application complies with the applicable regulations of the Coos Bay comprehensive plan and development code; or that the application can comply with all applicable regulations by complying with adopted conditions of approval; or that necessary variances have been approved; or that adopted conditions of approval have been met prior to final plat approval. - (2) The development makes adequate provision for public services consistent with the level of service provided in adopted city policies, plans and regulations. - (3) The development will not have a significant adverse effect on adjacent properties or public facilities.